-By nature, PUR foams have a tendency to stick to the injection moulding tool.
-In order to prevent this, the insides of the moulds are usually sprayed with release agents, but these can leave traces on the moulded parts.
-Another option is to apply, a permanent coating to the mould, although this requires disassembly, shipping of the tool to a specialty company, and subsequent reinstallation.
+By nature, PUR foams have a tendency to stick to the injection molding tool.
+In order to prevent this, the insides of the molds are usually sprayed with release agents, but these can leave traces on the molded parts.
+Another option is to apply, a permanent coating to the mold, although this requires disassembly, shipping of the tool to a specialty company, and subsequent reinstallation.
 An expensive and time-consuming process.

-The anti-adherent effect occurs solely due to plasma polymerisation on the mould surface.
-Wet chemical release agents are completely replaced by this environmentally-friendly process, and removal of the mould for recoating is no longer necessary, since old coats do not have to be removed.
+The anti-adherent effect occurs solely due to plasma polymerization on the mold surface.
+Wet chemical release agents are completely replaced by this environmentally-friendly process, and removal of the mold for recoating is no longer necessary, since old coats do not have to be removed.
 Regeneration can now occur, for the first time, directly in the injection molding tool.